cemoga/visualization-project/README.md

 <p> To run this code, ensure that all the above libraries are installed in your environment</p>

 #### Steps
+1. - Run the `RUNME.ipynb` `Python Notebook`.
-1. - Run the `Flask` server by running the `app.py` file.
+2. - Run the `Flask` server by running the `app.py` file.
-2. - Run the IP address created by the `Flask` server which should look like http://127.0.0.1:5000/ or similar.
+3. - Run the IP address created by the `Flask` server which should look like http://127.0.0.1:5000/ or similar.
 This renders the index.html file containing the visualizations.

 set FLASK_APP=./app.py
 set FLASK_ENV=development
 flask run

-npm install -g nodemon
-nodemon --exec "flask run" -e js,py,html

 # File Description